MoEssamKhattab/ZC-GPA-Calculator/README.md

 3. Build and run the application using Visual Studio or the .NET CLI.

-> **Note that:** this option reuires .NET desktop development package to be installed on your machine.
+> **Note that:** this option reuires both Visual Studio IDE and .NET desktop development package to be installed on your machine.

 #### Option 2: Use Executable from Release